 Changing your doorways, windows and countertops come in second-to-last place.
 The jobs can get costly if you’re looking for a complex final product but can be cost-effective when planning well for them.

 Finally, things like light painting and installing new lights are among the least expensive budget parts.
 These are simple changes that can be carried out relatively quickly, and the materials tend to cost less than any others in the project.
 If you want an immediate change that everyone in the house will notice right away, a fresh coat of paint and new lights are a great place to start.

 Obtaining Permits: $300-$1,800

 Before you start any kitchen, bathroom, or basement remodeling project, you must have all the necessary permits and legal forms to do so.
-For purely cosmetic changes that won’t affect the house’s interior, you don’t need any special permit and can get started right away.
-However, any changes that will have a major effect on your home’s plumbing or electrical systems will require you to get a permit.
-This also applies to some cosmetic changes that will impact the appearance of your home’s exterior, especially in populous neighborhoods.
+You don’t need any special permit for purely cosmetic changes that won’t affect the house’s interior and can get started right away.
+However, any changes that will major affect your home’s plumbing or electrical systems will require you to get a permit.
+This also applies to some cosmetic changes that will impact your home’s exterior appearance, especially in populous neighborhoods.
 Some examples include:

 - Installing new windows

 - Installing new plumbing lines when moving a tub or sink

 - The building or removing a new shower or dividing wall